Pale blue fairytale wedding dress

 Official photographs by www.simonhooleyphotography.co.uk

 This dress is now for sale as a pre-loved dress as worn for this wedding and now available for re-sale.
-Details can be seen in this Etsy listing, and the dress is available to see in person and try on at my shop in Dorking.
+You can see details in this Etsy listing, and the dress is available to see in person and try on at my shop in Dorking.

 Keely’s ethereal dress has a fitted and bond bodice with sweetheart neckline and tiny puffed tulle sleeves.
-The main dress is made from pale blue and gold shot taffeta, over layers and layers of tiff netting and a hoop to create the skirt shape.
-Layers of pale blue and ivory silk tulle are then draped and ruched over the bodice and skirt softening and blending the colours for this fairytale dress.
+I made the main dress is from pale blue and gold shot taffeta, over layers and layers of tiff netting and a hoop to create the skirt shape.
+I used layers of pale blue and ivory silk tulle which I then draped and ruched over the bodice and skirt softening and blending the colours for this fairytale dress.
 A layer of sequin covered tulle is hidden beneath the top layers of the bodice and top part of the skirt so the sparkles subtly caught the light as Keely moved without being over powering.

 The back of the dress fastened with real buttons and loops, hiding a lace up under bodice to really cinch in Keely’s waist.
 The skirt extended in a long train with pretty waterfall bustle detailing.
 More sequin patterned tulle was used at the train tip, just peeking out from under the silk tulle layers.